 For more detailed instructions, please review an instructional video recorded at our previous office hours session.

-Now that we have finished migrating all the webpages into the new content management system (CMS), the search functionality on the site will improve and get progressively better as the new site “settles in.”
+Now that we have finished migrating all the webpages into the new content management system (CMS), we continue to work on configurations and settings to improve the search functionality.

 If you have any suggestions for best bets for specific websites/pages, please let us know.
 You can submit a support request through ITOneStop www.radford.edu/itonestop with the following details: